cruise-automation/fwanalyzer/Readme.md

 ### Link Handling

 With links we refer to soft links.
-Links can point to files on a different filesystem, therefore, we handle links in a special way.
+Links can point to files on a different filesystem, therefore, we handle them in a special way.
 Link handling requires a patched version of e2tools:

 - [e2tools](https://github.com/crmulliner/e2tools/tree/link_support) with link support

 `FileStatCheck` will handle links like you would expect it.
-However if `AllowEmpty` is `false` and the file is a link the check fails.
+However if `AllowEmpty` is `false` and the file is a link then the check fails.

 All other checks and dataextract will fail if the file is a link.
 Those checks need to be pointed to the actual file (the file the link points to).

 ### File Stat Check

 The `FileStatCheck` can be used to model the metadata for a specific file or directory.
 Any variation of the configuration will be reported as an offender.

-- `AllowEmpty` : bool, (optional) defines that the file can have zero size will cause error if file is link (default: false)
+- `AllowEmpty`: bool, (optional) defines that the file can have zero size will cause error if file is link (default: false)
-- `Uid` : int, (optional) specifies the UID of the file, not specifying a UID or specifying -1 will skip the check
+- `Uid`: int, (optional) specifies the UID of the file, not specifying a UID or specifying -1 will skip the check
-- `Gid` : int, (optional) specifies the GID of the file, not specifying a GID or specifying -1 will skip the check
+- `Gid`: int, (optional) specifies the GID of the file, not specifying a GID or specifying -1 will skip the check
-- `Mode` : string, (optional) specifies the UN*X file mode/permissions in octal, not specifying a mode will skip the check
+- `Mode`: string, (optional) specifies the UN*X file mode/permissions in octal, not specifying a mode will skip the check
-- `SELinuxLabel` : string, (optional) the SELinux label of the file (will skip the check if not set)
+- `SELinuxLabel`: string, (optional) the SELinux label of the file (will skip the check if not set)
-- `LinkTarget` : string, (optional) the target of a symlink, not specifying a link target will skip the check.
+- `LinkTarget`: string, (optional) the target of a symlink, not specifying a link target will skip the check.
 This is currently supported for `dirfs`, `squashfs`, `cpiofs`, `ubifs`, and `extfs` filesystems.
-- `Capability` : string array, (optional) list of capabilities (e.g. cap_net_admin+p).
+- `Capability`: string array, (optional) list of capabilities (e.g. cap_net_admin+p).

-- `Desc` : string, (optional) is a descriptive string that will be attached to the report if there is a failed check
+- `Desc`: string, (optional) is a descriptive string that will be attached to the report if there is a failed check
-- `InformationalOnly` : bool, (optional) the result of the check will be Informational only (default: false)
+- `InformationalOnly`: bool, (optional) the result of the check will be Informational only (default: false)

 Example:
 ```toml